JensJoschi/variability_timing/methods.md

 ## empirical + climate data
 The critical day length was consistently earlier, but correlated to the photoperiod expected by mean winter onset from the climate data.
-Critical day length correlates with mean winter onset the slopes currently correlate neither with sd of winter onset, nor with unpredictability (in earlier versions a bug caused positive results).
-But many changes are not implemented yet, so things will likely change.
+Critical day length correlates with mean winter onset the slopes currently correlate neither with sd of winter onset, nor with unpredictability (in earlier versions a bug caused positive results) or environemntal color.
+But many important details are not implemented yet, so things will likely change.

 # To-do list
 [x] Calculation mean winter onset, sd winter onset, predictability [x] correlation of these with °N/°E/alt/amplitude from nls (no correlation found) [.]  calculate the colour of noise (spectral power analysis).
-Although this only describes general precitability (not predictability of winter). (not sure if correct)
+Although this only describes general precitability (not predictability of winter). (calculation wrong! remove exp() from slope calculation)
 [ ] calculate color of noise also for stations without mean winter onset

 [x] find studies with photoperiodic response curves